wshager/abstractng/README.md

 ### Day 2

 That's all good and nice, but wait just one moment!
-I'm already using [RxJS](https://rxjs.dev/) (or [Lodash](https://lodash.com/) or your framework here) and I'm already using composable operator functions!
+I'm already using [RxJS](https://rxjs.dev/) (or [Lodash](https://lodash.com/) or your framework here) and it already provides composable operator functions!

 #### You Ain't Gonna Need It?

 You would be right of course, and getting invested in yet another new framework for that extra bit of performance might not be worth it.
 However, do you need separate frameworks if there would be a single one to do all you need?
 Does it even exist?
-At first glance [transducers-js](https://github.com/cognitect-labs/transducers-js) looks great, but the first thing you might notice is that it's pretty old and doesn't use TypeScript.
+At first glance [transducers-js](https://github.com/cognitect-labs/transducers-js) looks great, but the first thing you might notice is that it hasn't been updated recently and doesn't use TypeScript.
 And of course we want typed functions.

 A nice typed functional framework is [fp-ts](https://gcanti.github.io/fp-ts/).
 It's also quite complex, due to its abstract nature (if not its scarce documentation).
 Let's see if we can familiarize ourselves with it by implementing transducers for `Either`.